Welcome to Penn State Lehigh Valley!

 Starting in April

-After you accept your offer from Penn State and pay your acceptance fee, you will receive instructions (via postcard or e-mail) to complete your Educational Planning Survey (EPS) and online placement tests.
+After you accept your offer from Penn State and pay your acceptance fee, you will receive instructions (via postcard or e-mail) to complete your Educational Planning Survey (EPS) and online placement test.

 Watch for this communication.
 It contains critical information about your personalized New Student Orientation (NSO) timeline!

-Complete your Educational Planning Survey (EPS) and placement tests.
-Both are administered online.
+Complete your Educational Planning Survey (EPS) and ALEKS Math Assessment online.
 As stated above, instructions for access and completion will be sent via postcard.

 Educational Planning Survey